 - Echo Plus

-What this means is that if you already own one of these devices (or are about to buy a new Amazon Echo), you don’t need the Hue Hub anymore.
-That’s a nice bit of money saved, since you now just need to buy a Zigbee smart plug and a Hue accessory and these will pair with your Echo device (acting as a Zigbee hub) instead of requiring a Hue Hub in the middle.
+What this means is that if you already own one of these devices (or are about to buy a new Amazon Echo), you don’t need the Hue Hub anymore for general control of your Zigbee-based lights.

 Going away from Zigbee for a second, there are a whole bunch of methods that you can use to have remote control functionality with non-Zigbee smart plugs.
 But, they all require some form of hub.